openvinotoolkit/openvino/tools/pot/docs/AccuracyAwareQuantizationUsage.md

 @endsphinxdirective

 ## Introduction
-This article is based on the presumption that you have already tried [Default Quantization](@ref pot_default_quantization_usage) for the same model.
-When it introduces a significant accuracy degradation, the Accuracy-aware Quantization algorithm can be used to maintain accuracy within the pre-defined range.
-This may cause a degradation of performance in comparison to [Default Quantization](@ref pot_default_quantization_usage) algorithm because some layers can be reverted back to the original precision.
+The Accuracy-aware Quantization algorithm allows to perform quantization while maintaining accuracy within a pre-defined range.
+Note that it should be used only if  the [Default Quantization](@ref pot_default_quantization_usage) introduces a significant accuracy degradation.
+The reason for it not being the primary choice is its potential for performance degradation, due to some layers getting reverted to the original precision.

+To proceed with this article, make sure you have read how to use [Default Quantization](@ref pot_default_quantization_usage).

-> **NOTE**: The Accuracy-aware Quantization algorithm behavior is different for GNA `target_device`.
-It is searching for the best configuration, selecting between INT8 and INT16 precisions for weights of each layer.
+> **NOTE**: The Accuracy-aware Quantization algorithm's behavior is different for the GNA `target_device`.
+In this case it searches for the best configuration and selects between INT8 and INT16 precisions for weights of each layer.
 The algorithm works for the `performance` preset only.
-This algorithm is not helpful, for the `accuracy` preset, since the whole model is already in INT16 precision.
+It is not useful for the `accuracy` preset, since the whole model is already in INT16 precision.

 Script for Accuracy-aware Quantization includes four steps:
 1. Prepare data and dataset interface.